BradleyCulley/bradleyculley.github.io/_posts/2024-11-10-wheeling-west-virginia.md

 <p>
     I chatted with a local man about the homelessness.
     He said it's sad.
-    He added that while they're not violet, they will steal your property.
+    He added that while they're not violent, they will steal your property.
-    That arrangement on property rights was perhaps synechdotic of the social situation in Wheeling as a whole.
+    That arrangement on property rights was perhaps synecdochic of the social situation in Wheeling as a whole.
     And of Wheeling, so perhaps of the United States.
 </p>